KunwarPrabhat/KinetX/README.md

 - **AABB (Axis-Aligned Bounding Box) Collision Detection**
   - Detects collisions between rectangular objects aligned with world axes.
   - Uses Impulse Resolution for Calculating normals and penetrationDepth for more realistic bounce off.

+- **Circle to AABB Collision detection**
+  - Implemented circle to AABB collision detection and impulse resolution as well.
+  - Geometric Detection: Detects collisions between circular and axis-aligned rectangular objects.
+  - Distance Calculation: Computes the shortest distance between the circle's center and the AABB's edges.
+  - Collision Resolution: Implements impulse resolution to adjust velocities based on collision normals and penetration depths.
+  - Code Example: Utilizes vector mathematics for precise collision detection and response.

 - **Impulse Resolution**
   - Calculate collision impulse using the conservation of momentum and coefficient of restitution.
   - Adjust post-collision velocities based on object mass, velocity, and surface normal.